House rebukes Trump for delaying whistleblower complaint release in 421-0 vote

 The House overwhelmingly passed a non-binding resolution Wednesday that rebuked President Trump for delaying the release of the whistleblower complaint that spurred a new impeachment effort.

 The vote occurred shortly after House intelligence committee members got their first look at a classified version of the Aug.
 12 complaint.
-But the House nevertheless voted 421-0 to say White House needed to release the report.
+But the House nevertheless voted 421-0 to sternly reprimand the White House for its “highly inappropriate efforts” to discredit the complaint.

 The whistleblower alleges that Mr. Trump pressured the Ukraine president during a July 25 phone call to investigate corruption in the country involving former Vice President Joseph R. Biden and his son, Hunter.